-5.2.1 Applicability of Competitive Proposals (Administrative and Professional Services Contracts)
+5.2.1 Applicability of Competitive Proposals (Administration and Professional Services Contracts)

-The Competitive Proposal procurement method applies to all administrative and professional services contracts paid in whole or in part with TxCDBG funds.
+The Competitive Proposal procurement method applies to all administration services and professional services contracts paid in whole or in part with TxCDBG funds.

-Competitive Proposal procurement is used when conditions are not appropriate for the use of sealed bids and is the preferred method of selection of professional services such as grant administrative, engineering, architectural, or surveying services.
+Competitive Proposal procurement is used when conditions are not appropriate for the use of sealed bids and is the preferred method of selection of professional services such as grant administration, engineering, architectural, or surveying services.
 Unlike sealed bidding, the competitive proposal method permits consideration of technical factors other than price and negotiation of contract price or estimated cost, and other contract terms and conditions.
 All contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered.

-Important Competitive Proposal Requirements
+Important Competitive Procurement Requirements

-- All administrative and professional services related to TxCDBG projects must be procured competitively, regardless of the source of funds that will pay for the service contracts. - Administrative and professional services paid in whole or in part with TxCDBG funds must use the step-by-step procurement procedures described below. - Administrative services and professional services paid solely with local or matching funds must use the TxCDBG process or a competitive procurement process found in local policies. - If procurement procedures are not performed correctly, fees for administrative and/or professional services will not be eligible for reimbursement with grant funds or count towards community match funds. - If pre-qualified lists of persons, firms-other than those provided by TDA-or products are used for acquiring goods and services, the Grant Recipient must keep the list current and include enough qualified sources as to ensure open competition.3 - TxCDBG funds and matching funds may not be used to reimburse for services provided prior to the date of the TxCDBG Grant Agreement except for eligible pre-award costs and/or activities approved by TDA through the pre-agreement process, see Chapter 1 Administration and Reporting regarding the timeframe in which costs are eligible under the pre-agreement plan.
+- All administration and professional services related to TxCDBG projects must be procured competitively, regardless of the source of funds that will pay for the service contracts. - Administration and professional services paid in whole or in part with TxCDBG funds must use the step-by-step procurement procedures described below. - Administration services and professional services paid solely with local or matching funds must use the TxCDBG process or a competitive procurement process found in local policies. - If procurement procedures are not performed correctly, fees for administration and/or professional services will not be eligible for reimbursement with grant funds or count towards community match funds. - If pre-qualified lists of persons, firms-other than those provided by TDA-or products are used for acquiring goods and services, the Grant Recipient must keep the list current and include enough qualified sources as to ensure open competition.3 - TxCDBG funds and matching funds may not be used to reimburse for services provided prior to the date of the TxCDBG Grant Agreement except for eligible pre-award costs and/or activities approved by TDA through the pre-agreement process, see Chapter 1 Administration